After completing this tutorial, you will be able to:

 You will need a computer with internet access to complete this lesson.

-In the previous lessons, we learned how to access human readable text files data programmatically using:
+In the previous lessons, you learned how to access human readable text files data programmatically using:

 download.file()to download a file to your computer and work with it (ideal if you want to save a copy of the data to your computer)